A Grey Literature Review of AI-Native Applications: Introduction

-Industry definitions of AI-native applications emphasize different dimensions.
-For instance, Sapphire Ventures highlights proprietary AI capabilities and business value creation~\cite{sapphire2025}, whereas Ericsson stresses trustworthy AI as an intrisic element embedded across design, depoloyment, and operation~\cite{ericsson_ai_native}.
-Such diversity reflects the multidimensional nature of AI-native but also reveals conceptual fragmentation.
-Meanwhile, academic studies have primarily focused on generative AI technologies themselves, such as Reinforcement Learning from Human Feedback (RLHF) framework~\cite{zheng2023secrets}, efficient fine-tuning~\cite{lin2024data}, automated code reviews~\cite{yu2024fine}, and architecture consistency checking~\cite{cao2025enhancing}, rather than on AI-native appplications as a holistic paradigm.
-Consequently, although generative AI has been widely adopted, systematic investigations into design characteristics, quality attributes, and engineering practices of AI-native applications remain limited.
+Meanwhile, academic research on AI-native applications remains in early stages, with relatively limited literature.
+Existing studies focus more on generative AI technologies themselves and on the AI-enabled paradigm, such as Reinforcement Learning from Human Feedback (RLHF) framework \cite{zheng2023secrets}, efficient fine-tuning \cite{lin2024data}, automated code reviews \cite{yu2024fine}, and architecture consistency checking \cite{cao2025enhancing}, rather than on AI-native applications as a distinct paradigm.

-This study addressees the above gap by conducting a grey literature review (GLR), drawing on conceptual perspectives from industry reports and technical blogs as well as practical evidence from open-source projects on GitHub.
-Our goal is to provide a comprehensive synthesis of AI-applications, focusing on their core characteristics, key quality attributes, common technology stacks, and emerging opportunities and challenges.
-Specifically, this study makes the following contributions.